velartrill/velartrill.github.io/orig/kestrel.md

 Daisy lets out a hiss.
 "Why!?"

 "Because," Egret says tiredly, "you are too burdened by your youthful sense of morals.
-We needed a scapegoat, my dear.
+We needed a scapegoat, dear.
 We needed someone we could hand over to the Nationalists on a silver platter with a signed confession, and say, here is the reason your people are dead.
 If it was one of their own, so much the better!
 That would perhaps be sufficiently embarassing to make them back off and stop causing trouble for a while."

 "A scapegoat?"
 I breathe, trying to keep myself from strangling the woman here on the spot.
 "You're the reason this whole mess happened; if you hadn't sent that damn order—"

 "I did not send an order," Egret snaps.
 "Kestrel. *Think,* for a moment, if your ruined brain is still capable of reason.
-Why, in the name of *God and Khata'e alike* would I order innocents slain, but then sacrifice one of my own soldiers to *prevent* a war?"
+Why, in the name of *God on Khata'e's bosom* would I order innocents slain, but then sacrifice one of my own soldiers to *prevent* a war?"

 "Maybe because he had the guts to stand up to you.
 We can't have that, can we?"